 The SONG select switch controls the scanning of the song desired.
-When this switch is pressed in the up position, the selection display will begin to increment up, slowly at first and then increase in speed.
+When this switch is pressed in the up position, the selection display will begin to increment up, slowly at first and then increasing in speed.
 When this switch is pressed in the down position, the selection display will increment down.

-The PLAY switch, when depressed, initiates the selection displayed on the selection display.
+When depressed, the PLAY switch initiates the selection displayed on the selection display.
 If this switch is depressed while a song is playing, the horn will automatically reset and repeat the song.